This post may contain affiliate links. For more information, please see our affiliate policy.

 - 1 (16 ounce) package extra firm tofu pressed, cut into 8 slices (see notes)

-- In a skillet over medium-high heat, bring oil to a shimmer.
-Cooking in batches, carefully place the tofu in the pan, flip occasionally, and cook until the tofu is golden brown, about 10 minutes.
+- In a skillet over medium-high heat, heat oil until shimmering.
+Working in batches if necessary, carefully place the tofu in the pan, flip occasionally, and cook until the tofu is golden brown, about 10 minutes.
 Remove from pan and drain on a plate lined with paper towels.

-- Once marinated, heat a medium skillet over medium high heat.
+- To cook the tofu, heat a medium skillet over medium high heat.
 Add the marinated tofu and any remaining marinade.
-Add 1/4 cup water and bring to a boil.
+Add ¼ cup water and bring to a boil.
 Add additional water to desired consistency.
 (I like there to be additional liquid for serving.)
 Reduce to simmering.
 Cook until the tofu throughout heated, about 10 minutes.
-Serve.
+Season to taste with salt and pepper.